thissop/YSOs/caltech/documentation.md

 - Module (file) names should be in snake_case, and functions in camelCase (apologies for violating PEP-8 there).
 - Example:
 ```
-from ysopy.plotting_funcs import plotLightCurve
+from ysospy.plotting_funcs import plotLightCurve
 ```
 ## plotting_funcs.py
-- **Overview:** this file provides a standardized general plotting routine.
+- **Overview:** this file contains general plotting routines.
 ### plotLightCurve()
 - **Interesting features:** you can pass multiple date and mag arrays for plotting.
-You can also set whether the output is a plot opened in a new window or a saved file (because if we set it to open new plots for hundreds of files...forget *:(){ :|:& };:* opening hundreds of plots would probably dos your computer just as easily xD).
+You can also set whether the output is a plot opened in a new window or a saved file (because if we set it to open new plots for hundreds of files...forget *:(){ :|:& };:*, opening hundreds of plots would probably dos your computer just as easily xD).
 - **Parameters:**
   - x: should be a list of all the names of the date arrays you want to plot.
   - y: should be a list of all the names of the magnitude arrays you want to plot, with each array in the same indice position as its corresponding date array in x.